flowstateeng/Excel-Net/README.md

 You can adjust the "learning rate" cell at the top of the sheet and it will update instantly (depending on the speed of your pc), to show the new values & graphs during the training and testing processes.

 [Follow](https://www.youtube.com/@johnathanalyst?sub_confirmation=1) on YouTube for demos and guides in AI, finance, IoT, software engineering and more.

+Feel free to ask me questions on [GitHub](https://github.com/johnathanalyst) or at me@johnathanalyst.com.

+Enjoy!
 <br/><br/>